Abu Musab al-Zarqawi: 1999–2000: Training of Jihadists

-In 1999, Zarqawi was released from prison in a general amnesty by Jordan's King Abdullah.
-Within months after his release, according to Jordanian officials, Zarqawi tried to resurrect his Jund al-Sham.
-Then, also according to Jordanian officials, he was involved in the millennium plot—a bid to bomb the Radisson SAS Hotel in Amman (Jordan) before New Year's Day 2000.
+In 1999, al-Zarqawi was released from prison in a general amnesty by Jordan's King Abdullah.
+Within months after his release, according to Jordanian officials, al-Zarqawi tried to resurrect his Jund al-Sham.
+Then, also according to Jordanian officials, he was involved in the millennium plot—a bid to bomb the Radisson SAS Hotel in Amman before New Year's Day 2000.

-The plot was discovered, and Zarqawi fled to Pakistan.
+The plot was discovered, and al-Zarqawi fled to Pakistan.